mariahvadak/TripMate/README.md

 	   <p> 🌱 TripMate is a comprehensive travel planning tool that helps travelers plan and organize their trips.</p>
 	   <p> 🌱 You can quickly and easily create detailed itineraries that include flights, accommodations, activities, and more.
 	   <p> 🌱 Our user-friendly interface makes it easy to add or remove items from your itinerary and adjust your plans as needed. </p>
-	   <p> 🌱 With TripMate, you'll be able to travel smarter, save time, and make unforgettable memories. </p>
+	   <p> 🌱 With TripMate, you can travel smarter, save time, and make unforgettable memories. </p>
         </div>
       </ul>
     <h3>Check our project here:</h3>